woutercvb/wewantmoore/README.md

 S. Korsky, available at https://arxiv.org/abs/2608.03965

-The AI-assisted formalization was carried out in the final phase of the project, based upon the 3 August 2026 version of the draft.
+The AI-assisted formalization was carried out in the final phase of the project, based on the 3 August 2026 version of the draft.
 No mathematically relevant changes where made between then and submission.

 The formalized chain consists of Lemma 2.1, Proposition 3.1 including equations (6)--(9), Theorem 1.1, Lemma 4.1, and Corollary 1.2.
 The graph extrema and